 Qualifications

-* Relevant IT qualification or equivalent experience.
+* Relevant IT qualification or equivalent experience

 Knowledge/Experience

-* Good understanding of Microsoft Software.
+* Good understanding of Telecoms inc Mobile

-* Significant experience working as a 1st or 2nd Line Support Engineer.
+* Significant experience working as a 1st or 2nd Line Support Engineer

 Skills

-* Required to communicate and liaise with other staff members both within the Digital team and across the Trust.
+* Required to communicate and liaise with other staff members both within the Digital team and across the Trust

 Sussex Partnership NHS FT is committed to supporting a diverse workforce that reflects our communities.
 Our workforce is currently under-represented from Black and Minority, Ethnic and disabled communities and we would welcome applications from these communities.